relizaio/reliza-add-release/README.md

 - `reliza_build_status`: Build status - `complete` - if build succeded,  `rejected` - if build failed
 - `artifact_type`: Type of artifact created by this release [Docker, File] (Optional)
 - `commit_list`: List of commits (Optional)
+- `enable_sbom`: Enables SBOM generation using cdxgen (Optional)
+- `registry_username`: Username for the image registry.
+(Optional - needed for sbom generation)
+- `registry_password`: Password for the image registry.
+(Optional - needed for sbom generation)
+- `registry_host`: Image registry host.
+(Optional - needed for sbom generation)
+- `path`: Path to the relative to root of the repo (default is '.').
+ (Optional - needed for sbom generation)